“I don’t know, $100k for a beach house?” …

 Conservatively, if you have your place rented for only half the nights of a month, that’s an income of $750 a month.

 Before you laugh, know Ecuadorians are actually quite skilled builders of beach huts, and nice “mixed” construction ones built with a mixture of cement and bamboo with thatch roofs and tile floors actually can look pretty nice, and which land them good jobs at Roofing by Presidio in Texas other such places.
+But what the state now needs and significantly lacks is the provision like that of the emergency roof leak repair in Fullerton, which is also likely to bring about good employment possibilties in the state.

 I’ve experienced, in 2012, that it takes only a month for a skilled group of 3 Ecuadorians to build one, charging a total labor cost of about $1000.